 Welcome aboard Cathay Pacific flight CX 934.

 Note: The details presented here are only for the specific flight reviewed.
 This information might not hold true for previous or future flights, even if operated by the same airline on the same route and/or under the same flight number.

 For the sake of brevity, IATA airline and airport codes have been used throughout this report in place of full names (e.g., “CX” instead of “Cathay Pacific”; “MNL” instead of “Ninoy Aquino International Airport”).

 This review covers the first segment (MNL-HKG) of the outbound leg of a round-trip MNL-ICN-MNL journey, where HKG was the transit point on both legs.
-Click here to read my review of the second segment (HKG-ICN).
-Separate reviews of the three other flights on this journey will be published in due course.
+Please click on the embedded links to read my reviews of the second (HKG-ICN) and third (ICN-HKG) flights.
+A separate review of the final segment (HKG-MNL) will be published in due course.